External code support

 Plug-in scripts and non-plug-in scripts cannot interact in the form of import.
 For example, even if the developer knows that their target platform actually supports CommonJS, nor can it be used in a non-plug-in script forcibly through the relative path of

-Therefore, plug-in scripts generally communicate in the form of global variables (also known as IIFE module format).
+Therefore, plug-in scripts generally communicate in the form of global variables (also known as IIFE module format), but the following points need to be noted:

-Note: Developers can freely encapsulate or extend the Cocos Creator 3D engine in the plug-in script, but this will increase the cost of team communication and make the script difficult to reuse.
+Developers can freely encapsulate or extend the Cocos Creator engine in the plug-in script, but this will increase the cost of team communication and make the script difficult to reuse.